 Sponsored by Titebond

 CNC machining is undeniably in the future of hobby woodworkers.
 If you’re ready to start exploring the concepts of CNC, Steve and Jeremy will explain how this exciting new technology can help in a home woodshop, and each attendee will design and machine their own project.
-Note: To get the most out of this class, you’ll download free trial software to experiment with on your own computer before you come to Weekend With WOOD.
+Note: To get the most out of this class, you’ll download free trial software to experiment with on your own computer a few weeks before you come to Weekend With WOOD.
 It is recommended that you install it on a laptop computer, if you have one, and bring it with you to the class.
 If you don’t have a laptop, we may be able to provide a computer for use during the class.
 You will be contacted, by email, prior to the start of WWW 2019 with instructions for downloading the software.

 Sponsored by Iconic CNC